A photo of Alexander Opotowsky.

 Selected

 Association of Albuminuria With Major Adverse Outcomes in Adults With Congenital Heart Disease: Results From the Boston Adult Congenital Heart Biobank.
 Rajpal, S; Alshawabkeh, L; Almaddah, N; Joyce, CM; Shafer, K; Gurvitz, M; Waikar, SS; McCausland, FR; Landzberg, MJ; Opotowsky, AR.
-JAMA Cardiology.
+JAMA cardiology.
 2018; 3:308-316.

 Selected

 EPAS1 Mutations and Paragangliomas in Cyanotic Congenital Heart Disease.
-Vaidya, A; Flores, SK; Cheng, Z; Nicolas, M; Deng, Y; Opotowsky, AR; Jr, LD M; Barletta, JA; Rana, HQ; Adelaide Pereira, M; et al. The New England journal of medicine.
+Vaidya, A; Flores, SK; Cheng, Z; Nicolas, M; Deng, Y; Opotowsky, AR; Jr, LD M; Barletta, JA; Rana, HQ; Adelaide Pereira, M; Toledo, RA; Dahia, PL M. The New England Journal of Medicine.
 2018; 378:1259-1261.

 Selected